ahsanrazi/Real-Estate-Price-Prediction-CB/README.md

 # Real_Estate_Price_Prediction_CB

-This is the Data Science Project on Real Estate Price Prediction.
+This is the Data Science Regression Project on Real Estate Price Prediction in Banglore.